afnleaf/pkautocalc/README.md

 ## ToDo

 ### Backend
-- ogerpon ivy cudgel form bug vs tera defender
+- fix nicknames
+- fix seperation on new pokemon item
+- test score results (could be improved)
+- colour gradient for xhko that factors in %chance, ex 2% chance to 2hko is worse than 99%
+- acrobatics no item clause
+- fix female vs male versions (might already be fixed)
+- booster energy boost to atk/spa/def/spd (this won't work, give fake Life Orb)
 - sort results by xhko chance
 - tera stellar (not on npm?)
-- fix female vs male versions
-- boosts
-- test score results (could be improved)
-- colour gradient for xhko that factors in %chance, ex 2% chance to 2hko is worse than 99%
-- booster energy boost to atk/spa/def/spd
 - environemnt file that propagates through frontend and backend with metapastes
-- update @smogon/calc using github repo, npm is not updated
 - is there any way to multithread the calculation?

 ### Frontend